wo-r-professional/echo-plus/readme.md

 <br>

 # Proview for Echo
-Welcome to the best extension for Echo by Agilix, Inc.!
+Welcome to the best extension for Echo!
 It offers a range of fixes, features, and redesigns, all focused on significantly enhancing the user experience.
 This tool is especially valuable for improving the interface of what is often seen as a poorly designed website.
 The site's limitations were my main motivation for developing this extension.

 ## Installing
 If you have experience with manually installing extensions, you'll find the process straightforward.
 However, for first-time users, it might seem a bit challenging.
 To assist, I've created a comprehensive documentation section with all the necessary information.